wawjr3d/jquery.autocomplete/README.md

 ##Options

 ####dataSource
-`dataSource` can be either a string url or a an array of objects.
+`dataSource` can be either a string url or a variable.
-The `data` returned from the dataSource MUST be an array of objects.
+Either the result of calling `parse` (covered below) on the `dataSource` or the `data` returned from a url MUST be an array.
-What else would you want to pass?

 ####queryParam
 If `dataSource` is url, the parameter that will be the search term.